-The purpose of the BA Fashion Design programme is to develop fashion designers, problem finders and problem solvers that have the competence to work independently as entrepreneurial fashion designers.
+The purpose of the BA Fashion Design program is to develop fashion designers, problem finders, and problem-solvers that have the competence to work independently as entrepreneurial fashion designers.
 The objective of this degree is to:

 - Apply integrated knowledge and advanced conceptual thinking skills to innovatively solve complex fashion design problems;

 - Use a range of design methods, processes and techniques competently to create, present and argue for professional fashion designs;

 - Enable students to demonstrate knowledge of design history and theory in a broader context and fashion design history and theory in discipline-specific context, and to conduct design criticism and research.

 - The program will equip you with the necessary knowledge and skills for a design career in the fashion industry, including: